lstrojny/pistis/README.md

 # Pistis - Controlled pseudo-randomness and time for PHP [![Build Status](https://travis-ci.org/lstrojny/pistis.svg?branch=master)](https://travis-ci.org/lstrojny/pistis)

+## Pseudo-randomness

 Code generation often uses random identifiers / numbers to generate identifiers that are free of collisions.
 These random identifiers make reproducable builds impossible since there is no way to make the randomness deterministic.

 To avoid that, **pistis** provides a simple interface to pseudo-random numbers and hexadecimal strings that can be used as part of identifiers enabling reproducable builds.
 Pistis allows passing a previous seed as an environment variable `PISTIS_SEED` for a second run.

+# Time
+A second source of quasi randomness is time.
+Time info can be received by calling functions like `time()`.
+By replacing those functions with `Pistis\Clock::unixTimestamp()` one can fixate time for reproducible builds.

 ```php
 <?php